One Hundred Meetings

 Three Concepts

-In this section, I will pick three interesting concepts from different parts of the book to provide a glimpse of what the journey has been a like.
+In this section, I will pick three interesting concepts from different parts of the book to provide a glimpse of what the journey has been like.
 These three things occur in the book again and again and play a very important role in several chapters of the book.
 Of course, it goes without saying that there are many interesting concepts in the book and many of them may be more important than the ones I am about to show below.

 The Möbius Function